HBoots/notepile/README.md

 ## Admin and Editor

-- disable VSCode formatting on django templates
-- or... enable django template specific formatting
 - assign current logged in user as author / modifier of note

+#### Done...

+- enable Django VSCode extension to support formatting of Django templates.

 ## To Do